direktiv/direktiv/scripts/api/api.md

 Set the value sorted in a instance variable.
 If the target variable does not exists, it will be created.
-Variable data can be anything so long as it can be represented as a string.
+Variable data can be anything.

 #### Consumes